 To match the perturbative and non-perturbative contributions in \eqref{eq:thrshold_TMDPDF}, we first apply the standard $b_*$-prescription \cite{Collins:1984kg} to avoid the Landau pole in the non-perturbative region as $b_T\to \infty$, which is

 In addition to the $b_*$-prescription, we also apply the model in \cite{Su:2014wpa,Echevarria:2020hpy} to parametrize the non-perturbative contribution at large $b_T$.
-Explicitly, in \eqref{eq:thrshold_TMDPDF} we define the non-perturbative kernel as
+Explicitly, in \eqref{eq:thrshold_TMDPDF}, we define the non-perturbative kernel as

 with $g_1^f=0.106 \, {\rm GeV}^2$, $g_2=0.84$ and $Q_0^2=2.4 \,{\rm GeV}^2$.
-We note that in the threshold limit the value of $\zeta_f$ is different from that in the standard TMD resummation as explained after \eqref{eq:zetaf}.
-Therefore, in \eqref{eq:SNP_DY}, we choose the Collins-Soper scale factor as $Q/\bar N$ instead of $Q$ in the original formula in \cite{Su:2014wpa}.
-However, we would like to point out that this model doesn't involve the threshold enhancement effects, so new fitting around the threshold region is needed to get a high-precision result.
-Finally, except for the TMD-related non-perturbative factor $S_{\rm NP}$, we also need to include the collinear PDF, which is encoded in the factor $\tilde{f}_{i/h}(N,\mu_F)$ defined at the scale $\mu_F$.
+We observe that the value of $ \zeta_{N,f}$ in the threshold limit deviates from its counterpart in standard TMD resummation, as elucidated subsequent to Eq.~\eqref{eq:zetaf}.
+Accordingly, in Eq.~\eqref{eq:SNP_DY}, we opt for the Collins-Soper scale factor $ Q/\bar{N} $ rather than $Q$ as originally posited in Ref.~\cite{Su:2014wpa}.
+We must underscore the fact that our adaptation of the model does not account for the complete non-perturbative threshold enhancement effects.
+Therefore, additional fits in the threshold region are requisite for achieving high-precision results.
+Lastly, apart from the non-perturbative factor $ S_{\rm NP} $ associated with TMDs, it is necessary to incorporate the collinear PDF, encapsulated in the factor $ \tilde{f}_{i/h}(N,\mu_F) $, defined at the scale $ \mu_F $.